-When the function is called, the network semaphore will be locked.
+When the function is called, the network semaphore will be locked and the callback function runs in the context of the networking task.
 The function must be careful not to call any networking functions.
 It is OK to call an RTEMS function; for example, it is OK to send an RTEMS event.

-The purpose of these functions is to permit a more efficient alternative to the select call when dealing with a large number of sockets.
+The purpose of these callback functions is to permit a more efficient alternative to the select call when dealing with a large number of sockets.